 Education Achievement Council (EAC): Established by the Mississippi Legislature in 2010 (HB 1071) for the purposes of increasing the educational attainment and skill levels of Mississippi's working age population to the national average by 2025.
-Membership includes the chairs of the House and Senate Universities and Colleges Committees, the House and Senate Education Committees, the House and Senate Appropriations Committees, representatives from the IHL, Community College, and K12 Systems, as well as representatives from the MS Department of Mental Health.
+Membership includes the chairs of the House and Senate Universities and Colleges Committees, the House and Senate Education Committees, the House and Senate Appropriations Committees, representatives from the IHL, Community College, and K12 Systems, as well as representatives from the MS Economic Council and the MS Department of Mental Health.